WSU-kduncan/cicdf25-ryanshanley7/README-CI.md

 "make me a website that is honda civic type r themed and has 2 html pages, and a css page."

 ## Dockerfile Explanation
-The Dockerfile below can be found by navigating to the root of this repository or by going to the links below.
+The Dockerfile below can be found by navigating to the root of this repository or by going to the links below. <br>
 The content of the Dockerfile are also located below the link.

 - [`Dockerfile`](Dockerfile)